Giga (戯画)

 Publisher:

-NOTE: The images show Rat () as wire mesh maker (金網師), Cow () as cartwright (車匠), Tiger () as bamboo worker (竹細工), Hare () as shipwright (船大工), Dragon () as indigo maker (玉師), Snake () as maigo-fuda (metal ID tags attached to children with their zodiac birth year, name, and address) engraver (迷子札彫師), Horse () as comb maker (鼈甲匠),
+NOTE: The images are Rat () as wire mesh maker (金網師), Cow () as cartwright (車匠), Tiger () as bamboo worker (竹細工), Hare () as shipwright (船大工), Dragon () as indigo maker (玉師), Snake () as maigo-fuda (metal ID tags attached to children with their zodiac birth year, name, and address) engraver (迷子札彫師), Horse () as comb maker (鼈甲匠),

 Sheep or Goat) () as hairdresser (髪結), Monkey() as tailor (股引仕立), Rooster () as karakuri (automata) maker (時計匠), Dog () as bowl maker (碗師), and Boar () as artificial flower maker (造花).
-I am grateful to Robert Pryor for the image and information.
+I am grateful to Robert Pryor for the images and information.

 Title: